 How Do I Become a Certified Clinical Research Coordinator?

 A clinical research coordinator works under the direction of a principal investigator to manage the personnel, finance, and regulation aspects of medical research trials.
 If this work sounds exciting to you, you may want to become certified in the field by passing one of several certification exams.
 Read on to find out how to become certified.
-Schools offering Medical Laboratory Professions degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 As a clinical research coordinator (CRC), you'll help administer clinical research trials by collecting data from study participants, monitoring clinical trial procedures, maintaining research logs, and ensuring proper research guidelines are followed.
 You will also be responsible for all documentation related to the trial and for ensuring the safety and general well-being of the participants.